J. Mendel

 J. Mendel is a French-American luxury fashion house.
 J. Mendel was founded in St. Petersburg and was originally a furrier.
-Today, the company produces evening wear, outerwear and accessories.
+Today, the company produces fur garments, evening wear, outerwear and accessories.

 History

 In 1870, Joseph Mendel founded a J. Mendel, an eponymous fur atelier in St. Petersburg.
 Mendel reportedly was a furrier to the house of Romanov.
 After the Russian Revolution, Joseph Mendel's son Jacques Mendel emigrated to Paris, bringing the brand with him.

 The company continued to produce fur outerwear in Paris under the leadership of Jacques Mendel and then later, through his son, also known as Jacques Mendel.
 In 1981, Gilles Mendel, a fifth-generation descendent of the company's founder, opened an atelier in New York.
 Gilles Mendel became the company's lead designer and would extend the brand beyond outerwear.

 In the 1990s, when growing numbers of American consumers turned against wearing furs, Mendel began designing dresses.
 The gowns soon became popular, leading Mendel to launch a clothing collection.